Square Feet To Linear Yards

 • Linear Yards (lin yd or yd): This unit measures length or distance, representing a one-dimensional measurement.
 A linear yard is simply a yard measured in a straight line.

 The key difference is that square feet measure a surface while linear yards measure a distance.
-Therefore, a direct conversion without additional information is impossible.
+That's why, a direct conversion without additional information is impossible.
 You cannot convert square feet to linear yards unless you also know the width of the area you are measuring.

 The Missing Piece: Width